Back up configurations

 During normal production operations, you rely on directory replication to maintain multiple, current copies of AM’s configuration.
 To recover from the loss of a server or from a serious administrative error, back up directory data and configuration files.

-To back up your external configuration directory server, see Backup and Restore in the DS documentation.
+To back up your external configuration directory server, refer to Backup and Restore in the DS documentation.

 This procedure backs up the configuration files stored with the server.
 You can restore this backup when rebuilding a failed server.

 Refer to the documentation for your external directory server or work with your directory server administrator to back up and restore configuration data stored in the directory server.

 For more information about Directory Services, refer to Backup and restore in the DS documentation.

 Do not restore configuration data from a backup of a different major version of AM.
 The structure of the configuration data can change from release to release.

 Follow these steps for each AM server that you want to back up:

 Stop AM or the container in which it runs.

 This example uses the default configuration location, and excludes logs.